Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -w, --warning WARN    WARN threshold as a Nagios range expression.
   --warning-query WARNING_QUERY
-                        `SELECT` statement to evaluate for WARN.
-If the result contains more than one column, the row count is checked against `--warning`.
-Otherwise the single
-                        returned value is used.
+                        `SELECT` statement whose result is checked against `--warning`.
+If the result contains more than one column, the row count is used.
+Otherwise the single returned value is used.
 ```